daveknockwin/MSDS6306-CS2/README.md

 •	Literacy rate, youth male (% of males ages 15-24)

+•	Life Expectancy of Females

+•	Percent of Females in Managerial Position

+•	Percent of Females in Ownership Position

 We have decided that these variables will show how the health of the population is potentially intertwined with its education and legislative moves to egalitarianism between the sexes.

 *A full codebook is found in Codebook.docx*